In a sort of screwed up way: "It's better this way for Paper Jam Dipper."

 Mabel: That's exactly why we need to, Dipper!
 We're getting older, there aren't that many Halloween's left...(sigh) I guess I didn't realize this was our last one...

 It gets worse if you take it another way: that she had accepted the fact that they were all probably going to die.

-Imagine playing in a game show, and your having MILLIONS of dollars.
+Imagine playing in a game show, and you having hundreds of thousands of dollars.
 You decided to risk your money in a bonus question.
 However, you answer the question incorrectly.
 There goes your million dollars...
 Don't like that sad idea?
 Then don't watch the "Boss Mabel" episode.

 Dipper taking everyone's teasing about his voice cracking to heart in "Bottomless Pit" and drinking the tonic that changes his voice only to freak everyone out and still not be accepted.
 By the end of the story, he's crying, being chased, and basically miserable.
 It's impossible to not wanna hug him when he goes back to the junkyard.